AheheXx1982/wenxin/src/content/blog/en/options/course/preparation-for-battle.md

 ---
 title: "How Much Capital Do You Need to Be the 'House'?
-Final Equipment Check Before Entering (Options Awakening 04)"
+Final Equipment Check Before Entering"
 description: 'Many are intimidated by options trading barriers.
 This article reveals the real threshold: how to start with small capital, how to apply for broker permissions, and how to avoid the first pitfall every beginner hits.'
 date: 2025-12-11
 categories: